Area codes 757 and 948

-Area codes 757 and 948 are telephone area codes in the North American Numbering Plan (NANP) for the southeast corner of Virginia.
+Area codes 757 and 948 are telephone area codes in the North American Numbering Plan (NANP) in Virginia.
+They serve the Hampton Roads metropolitan area and the Eastern Shore of the state.
 Area code 757 was established July 1, 1996 in an area code split of area code 804.
-Area code 948 was established on February 5, 2020 forming an overlay with area code 757.
+Area code 948 was established on February 5, 2020 forming an overlay complex with 757.